 Tennessee Opts to End Fines for False AlarmsPosted By Michael Goris

 Hi DIYers!
 We have learned that a new law has been signed in Tennessee that disallows local governments from charging security companies fines for false alarms.
-The law also prohibits any fees for alarm permits The bill was signed by Tennessee Governor William "Bill" Lee on May 8th, 2019.
+The law also prohibits fees for alarm permits.
+The bill was signed by Tennessee Governor William "Bill" Lee on May 8th, 2019.

 Under the new law, alarm monitoring companies cannot be charged fines for any false alarms that occur.
-Additionally, local governments cannot charge end users fees for alarm permits or alarm permit renewals.
-End users may still be charged by local governments for causing excessive false alarms.
+Additionally, local governments cannot charge alarm companies fees for alarm permits or alarm permit renewals.
+End users may still be charged by local governments for causing excessive false alarms and for obtaining permits and renewals.
 The law goes into effect June 19, 2019.

 Alarm Grid strongly supports this new law, as it makes it easier for us to provide customers with quality service.
 Preventing false alarms is the responsibility of both the alarm monitoring company and the end user.
 Alarm Grid does its part to ensure that customers cause as few false alarms as possible.
 We accomplish this by educating our customers about the best practices for reducing false alarms.
 The vast majority of end users do not actively seek out ways of causing false alarms.
 Most will do whatever they can to prevent them.